cotes2020/jekyll-theme-chirpy/_posts/01AWS/ELK/Elasticsearch.md

 Still, be sure to keep in mind that the concept of “start big and scale down” can save you time and money when compared to the alternative of adding and configuring new nodes when your current amount is no longer enough.

 Once you define a shard’s capacity, you can easily apply it throughout your entire index.
-It is very important to understand resource utilization during the testing process because it allows you to reserve the proper amount of RAM for nodes, configure your JVM heap space, and optimize your overall testing process.
+It is very important to understand resource utilization during the testing process because it can reserve the proper amount of RAM for nodes, configure your JVM heap space, and optimize your overall testing process.

 ### Oversized Template